-- Chickenpox and shingles: In the past week there were no chickenpox presentations to sentinel GPs and the rate of shingles presentations increased.
-The number of chickenpox presentations to EDs was stable in the past week and shingles presentations decreased. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: In the past week there was one chickenpox presentation to sentinel GPs and shingles presentations increased.
+The number of chickenpox and shingles presentations to EDs decreased. - Measles: One measles case was notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.